 Chase Sapphire Reserve® and Sapphire Reserve for Business℠

 The Sapphire Reserve has been completely revamped with a new welcome offer, new benefits, and a new (bigger) annual fee.
-The new welcome offer is for 100,000 points plus a $500 Chase Travel credit when you spend $5,000 in the first three months.
-This is a great offer that fully offsets the annual fee for the first year!
+The BEST-EVER welcome offer is for 125,000 points when you spend $6,000 in the first three months.
+This is an excellent offer that fully offsets the annual fee for the first year!

 The Sapphire Reserve for Business is a brand-new card!
 It was launched during the Sapphire Reserve revamp and also includes a slew of benefits to go along with the larger annual fee.
 The welcome offer is for a whopping 200,000 points when you spend $30,000 in the first six months.
 This breaks down to just $5,000 per month, so if you can meet that spending requirement, this card is an excellent option!